GunavathiC/GunavathiC/README.md

 # 💫 About Me:
-A Passionate Developer from India IN
+A Passionate Developer from India.IN

 ## 🌐 Socials: